by Charles S. Garabedian

 One famous creation of the SPLC is an interactive electronic map of the United States showing the names and locations of their designated hate groups.
 Got a Ku Klux Klan klavern in your city or county?
 Go to the SPLC Hate Map and check it out.
 Since its creation, this hate group map has really turned up the heat on the AFA, and it is scorching them too.
 I read a lot of articles in periodicals, and I have been noticing that numerous articles mention the full name of the AFA and follow it with a parenthetical note about its hate group status.
-It appears the heat in the kitchen is getting to them badly, so much so that they felt compelled to fight back by creating an AFA map showing the locations of organizations dealing in bigotry against Christian fundamentalists—as if anyone but fundies really cares (roll of the eyes).
+It appears the heat in the kitchen is getting to them badly, so much so that they felt compelled to fight back by creating an AFA map showing the locations of organizations dealing in “bigotry” against Christian fundamentalists—as if anyone but fundies really care (roll of the eyes).

 You may read a new article about the AFA and its Anti-Christian Bigotry Map by clicking on the following safe link:

 However, before you do, look again at the title of their map.
 Here is that Christian fundamentalist code language issue cropping up again.
 The most appropriate and accurate map title should have been Anti-Christian Fundamentalist Bigotry Map.
 But no. They used the word “Christian” alone.
 Why would they do that?
 Remember our previous discussions on fundie code language?
 Use of the word Christian alone is an element of fundie deceit that gives the false impression that all other American Christians and Christian denominations outside of Fundieville have somehow settled their differences with the fundies and united with them in support of this map.
 Sure.
-Regularly spit on the mainline Christians, call them apostate, tell them they are enemies of God and are going to Hell—but somehow they all united for this stupid AFA map.
+Regularly spit on the Mainline Christians, call them apostate, tell them they are enemies of God and are going burn in Hell—but somehow they have all united for this stupid AFA map.
 Want to buy some swamp land in Arizona?

-Short of giving up its bigotry, I suspect the AFA would do just about anything to get itself removed from hate group status and the SPLC Hate Groups Map.
+Short of giving up its bigotry, I suspect the AFA would do just about anything to get itself removed from official hate group status and the SPLC Hate Groups Map.
 It is very bad public relations for the AFA on a national scale.

 However, many nonfundie Christians like me, who are opposed to the LGBTQ bigotry of the AFA and the excesses of Christian fundamentalism and conservative evangelicalism, feel differently about the AFA Anti-Christian Bigotry Map.
-Personally, I would consider it a high honor for this blog to be listed on their map because there is no shame in fighting for Jesus against a broad-spectrum fundie belief system widely known for purveyance of hatred, the lies it tells in the name of Jesus; its historically recent and corrupt beliefs; its distortion and misuse of the Holy Bible; its sellout of the church to evil Republican politics; its dereliction of a large portion of the gospel message, and its near abandonment of those Jesus particularly loved, identified with, and called the “least of these.”
-If that qualifies as bigotry, then the Flee from Christian Fundamentalism blog says to the AFA: “Sign us up for a location on your ridiculous new map.”
+Personally, I would consider it a high honor for this blog to be listed on their map because there is no shame in fighting for Jesus Christ against a broad-spectrum fundie belief system widely known for purveyance of hatred, the lies it tells in the name of Jesus; its historically recent and corrupt beliefs; its distortion and misuse of the Holy Bible; its sellout of the church to evil Republican politics; its dereliction of a large portion of the gospel message, and its near abandonment of those Jesus particularly loved, identified with, and called the “least of these.”
+If that qualifies as bigotry, then the Flee from Christian Fundamentalism blog says to the AFA: “Sign us up for a location on your stupid map.”